Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 7-21-2022: Due to the ToDoList View only having one toolbar item, Check off, the Options/Hide Options buttons were removed and now the right bar button item will always be either Check off or Done.
 Also added the option to cancel out of the action controller for when a user presses New Day in the CategoryView or Add in the TaskView

 7-22-2022: Modified TaskViewController to use the Task struct in its arrays.
 This makes it more consistent with what other views are using to store information.

+8-04-2022: The past few commits have all been used in setting up the ToDoListviewController to use sections as a way of easily organizing tasks based on their spoon counts.
+Now that the sections have fully been implemented with headers, most of the currently planned updates to the app's basic UI and features have been implemented.
+Future commmits will address improving the UI of the ToDoListViewController to look more clean and organized.